Assistant Salon Manager Resume Example

 I like to keep my summary short, about 3-5 lines.
 I include my job title, years of experience, and specialties-think color services, team leadership, or client retention.

 You want to match your profile to the job description.
-Scan for keywords like customer satisfaction, inventory management, or staff training.
+Scan for keywords like customer satisfaction, inventory management, or staff training—the same approach you'd use when tailoring a cover letter for a beauty consultant role.
 This helps your resume pass ATS filters.

 Highlight unique strengths.
 Maybe you manage a team of 12, or boost sales by 18%.
 Numbers back up your claims and make your profile pop.